hamtaai/gm-test/README.md

 ##General:
 * The application was written in NetBeans 8.0.2 IDE, with PSR-2 coding standard.
  - Coding standard settings imported from https://github.com/bobsta63/netbeans-psr-formatting
+* It's built on the Symfony 2.7.5 framework.
 * Dev. environment:
  - Windows7 64bit
  - Apache 2.4.9 (Win64) [Installed from WAMP]